Get the latest from TODAY

 Guthrie became a New York Times bestselling author in 2017 with her children’s book, “Princesses Wear Pants,” which she co-authored with Alli Oppenheim.

-Guthrie is married to communications consultant Mike Feldman and the couple has a daughter, Vale, and welcomed son Charley in December 2016.
+Guthrie is married to communications consultant Mike Feldman, and the couple has a daughter, Vale, and son, Charley.